 Unfortunately, the best-paying positions tend to require a fair amount of studying, time, and investment to get into.

 So unless you’re a supremely talented footballer, say, or a pop singer lucky enough to be in the right place at the right time, you’ll have to make some sort of investment – in terms of time as well as money – for the chance to get one of these top jobs.

 The Office for National Statistics keeps records of the average annual salaries for every classification of job in the UK.

-According to its 2010 figures, some of the highest-paid positions are as below: but bear in mind that these are just average figures.
-Some people with these job titles will be paid more and some less than these figures.
+According to its 2010 figures, some of the highest-paid positions are those below.
+But bear in mind that these are just average figures.
+Some people with these job titles will be paid more and some less.